nrnsyzn/FakeWebTrafficAnalysis/README.md

 ### Network Defense

-* Deploy IDS/IPS signatures for identified IOCs.
+* Deploy Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) signatures for the identified Indicators of Compromise (IOCs).
 * Monitor for beaconing patterns on other hosts.

 ### User Awareness